Amistad

 Story & Plot Summary: Amistad

-Quick Plot Summary: Amistad is a Drama, History, Mystery film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1997, Amistad is a Drama, History, Mystery film directed by Steven Spielberg.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Morgan Freeman.

 Story Breakdown